ganeti/ganeti/doc/design-2.0-index.rst

 The various changes brought in by the master daemon model and the read-write RAPI will require changes to the cluster security; we move away from Twisted and use http(s) for intra- and extra-cluster communications.
-For more details, see the SECURITY document in the top directory.
+For more details, see the security document in the doc/ directory.

 Functionality changes